AngryCarrot789/MemoryEngine360/README.md

 If you wish to publish as a single .exe with a few (native) DLLs alongside, run `publish.bat` in the folder `MemEngine360.Avalonia`.
 This is how I create releases for this project

-The current version is v1.1.8-dev.
-Dev builds most definitely have bugs.
+The current version is v1.2.1.

 # How to use
 Visit the wiki at https://github.com/AngryCarrot789/MemoryEngine360/wiki to see the quick start guide, as well as docs for developers that wish to improve MemoryEngine360.